benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 ### Submissions & peer review {#easychair}

-We used [EasyChair](https://easychair.org/) for conference submissions, partially because the size of this conference meant that we were able to sneak in under the limits for their free tier.
+We used [EasyChair](https://easychair.org/) for conference submissions, partially because the small-ish size of the conference meant that we were able to sneak in under the limits for their free tier.
 While the reviewing & final decisions were done through EasyChair, at the end of that process we exported all the accepted submissions as a big `.csv` file (which we imported into Google Docs---see below).

 #### Reflections